soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - Any mailbox audit bypass association settings (configured by using the **Set-MailboxAuditBypassAssociation** cmdlet) will be ignored.

-- Existing mailbox audit log entries be retained until the age limit for an entrie expires.
+- Existing mailbox audit log records be retained until the age limit for an entrie expires.

 To turn mailbox auditing back on for your organization, simply run the following command in Exchange Online PowerShell: